Medical questions & health advice by board certified doctors

 I have a five year old daughter with autism.
 Can she pass it to her 2 year old brother?
 I read it's caused by a virus.

 Autism is not contagious in the traditional sense.
 It is not like the flu in which one can pass it to someone else by a cough (for example).
 That being said, your son is at an increased risk for autism compared to the general population.
 Autism is a pervasive neurodevelopmental disorder that affects the person's ability and skills for social interaction.
 We know that autism is not contagious from experience with children with autism.
 However, the exact cause of autism is not known.
 We do know that there are factors like the mom's age at conception that increase risk.
 We also know that the genetic factors play a role -- brothers and sisters of autism patient's are more likely to have autism.
 For these reasons, your son may be at increased risk for it than the general population.
 There are some possible other causes, like infectious virus or other environmental triggers -- but this is not thought to be a contagious.
 We simply do not know.
 Autism is not contagious.
 Talk to your pediatrician for more information.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.